top of page

 • Snacks, Starters & Apéros | Nicola's Kitchen

-Regime Type: Without Eggs, Strict PKD (No Allowances) Christmas Pâté Yule Logs' Introduction & Inspiration These Yule logs are very straightforward to make and provide a super tasty snack that you can serve over the festive period!
-These rolls can also be made sweet with a touch of honey - see my other Christmas Pâté & Honey Yule Logs’.
-I hope you will enjoy these!
-X Nic Recipe Overview Preparation Time Less than 30 minutes Cooking Time Less than 30 minutes Serving Size 8 rolls (each sheet will make 4 rolls) Ingredients for the rolls: 2 x Beef Tripe Sheets With Beef (each sheet will make 4 rolls): 100g Pressure Cooked Beef Tripe 50g Minced Meat - Cooked 75ml Hot Water / Bone Broth 60g Oven Roasted Bone Marrow (scooped out of the bone and warm) Ingredients for the filling: 20g Liver Parfait per roll (20g x 8 = 160g in total) Recipe Instructions Instructions for the rolls: Preheat oven to 175c (convection- middle shelf) Place all ingredients into a blender and blend for 1 minute or so until the mixture is smooth.
-Grease a silicone baking mat with tallow or lard.
-Pour 100ml of the mixture on to the silicone mat on a baking tray and spread out a thin layer of the mixture using a spatula.
-Place the baking tray in the oven and cook for 14 minutes (check often towards the end of the cooking time) Assembly Instructions: Place the beef tripe sheets with beef on a wooden chopping board and cut each sheet into 4 width ways.
-Add 20g of pâté to one end of the roll so that it is evenly spread out, so that when the strip is rolled, you can see the pâté sticking out of the sides.
-Place the rolls on a serving plate and enjoy straightaway, or alternatively store the rolls in a glass container with a lid on, until you are ready to serve them.
+Regime Type: Without Eggs, PKD (With Allowances) Christmas Pâté & Honey Yule Logs' Introduction & Inspiration This is a slight variation on my other Christmas Pâté Yule logs' for those wanting a slight touch of sweetness.
+The honey nicely complements the liver pâté, for those who are new to consuming pâté.
+Recipe Overview Preparation Time Less than 30 minutes Cooking Time Less than 30 minutes Serving Size 8 rolls Ingredients for the rolls: To Make 2 x Beef Tripe Sheets (each sheet will make 4 rolls): 105g Pressure Cooked Beef Tripe 75ml Hot Water / Bone Broth 45g Oven Roasted Bone Marrow (warm) Salt To Taste Ingredients for the filling: 20g Liver Parfait per roll (20g x 8 rolls = allow 160g in total) 30g Honey - Local & Organic Recipe Instructions Instructions for the rolls: Preheat oven to 175c (Fan assisted - for lower and upper shelves) Place all ingredients into a blender and blend for 1 minute or so, until the mixture is smooth.
+Grease a silicone baking mat (I use De Buyer) with tallow or lard.
+Pour 100-105ml of the mixture on to a silicone mat on a baking tray and spread out a thin layer of the mixture using a spatula.
+Repeat the process for the second sheet.
+Place the baking trays in the oven and cook for 12-14 minutes (check often towards the end of the cooking time).
+Remove the baking trays from the oven and allow the sheets to cool.
+Assembly of the rolls: Place the beef tripe sheets on a wooden chopping board. and cut each tripe sheet into 4, width ways.
+With a pastry brush, coat each strip with honey.
+Add a dollop of pâté to one end of the roll so that it is evenly spread out, so that when the strip is rolled, you can see the pâté sticking out of the sides.
+Place the rolls on a serving plate and enjoy straightaway, or alternatively store the rolls in a glass container in the fridge until you are ready to serve them.
 Tips Check out my Bone Broth - Pressure Cooker and Liver Parfait recipes for instructions on how to make these.
-These taste lovely warm and cold!
-It's always nice as well to have a few variations of liver pâté on hand so that you can have a few flavour variations for the rolls.
-Ideally, purchase your meat from pasture raised animals that are Nitrate, Nitrite & Additive Free.
+Any honey should be of organic quality, and is only recommended in small amounts for those who have recovered from any kind of health condition.
+Warm the honey slightly to make it easier to spread on the rolls.
+These rolls taste lovely warm and cold!
 Video Not Available Yet....

 • Basics | Nicola's Kitchen